cesarlgm/personal_web/content/work_in_progress/cities_gender/index.md

 subtitle:

 # Summary for listings and search engines
-summary: "This paper studies the interaction between gender and the urban wage premium in the United States"
+summary: "The urban wage premium for men without a college degree has significantly declined in the United States since the 1980s, while women's did not."